 According to new data released today by the U.S. Census Bureau, per student spending on public elementary and secondary school systems increased for every state in 2015, except for Arizona where spending decreased by 0.5 percent.
-Alaska and California lead the pack, with both increasing spending by more than nine percent.
+Alaska and New York lead the pack, with both increasing spending by more than nine percent.
 Nationally, per student spending was $11,392 in 2015 – a 3.5 percent increase over the previous year – representing the largest year-over-year increase in per student spending since 2008.

 Money flowing into states from the federal government—either to individuals or through state and local governments—has a big impact on a state’s economy.
 In 2015, federal spending made up 19 percent of state economic activity, or gross domestic product (GDP).
 In five states—Alabama, Mississippi, New Mexico, Virginia and West Virginia—federal spending was 30 percent or more of GDP in 2015.